zicklag/docs-1/configuration/data-model.md

 delete data for your specific data model.
 However, when the backend accesses data, it is still raw, with no stylization.
 Raw data is easy to work with for computers, but often quite difficult to work with for humans.

-To those who are unfamiliar, the SQL language, raw data, and traditional relational database jargon can feel un-intuitive and overly-technical.
+To those who are unfamiliar, the SQL language, raw data, and traditional relational database jargon can feel unintuitive and overly-technical.

 It may not be practical to teach everyone on the team how to work with and think in terms of raw data.
 In some cases, business users may find it difficult or nearly impossible to work with raw data.
 People are accustomed to see